icmedina/Octofit_Tracker/.github/steps/5-setup-frontend-react-framework.md

 In this step, we will accomplish the following:

-- Setup the octofit-tracker frontend React framework.
+- Setup the octofit_tracker frontend React framework.
 - Update the following components to include the React framework:
   - src/App.js
   - src/index.js